LongNguyenP/DynaShape_Legacy/README.md

 >* ..........
 DynaShape_DynamoCustomization.xml (provided with the Visual Studio  solution)
 >* ..........
 MathNet.Numerics.dll

-Once the package folder has been assembled, you can "install" the package to Dynamo by to "Dynamo Main Menu > Settings > Manage Node and Package Paths...", and add a path to the package folder.
+Once the package folder has been assembled, you can "install" the package to Dynamo by to *Dynamo-Main-Menu > Settings > Manage Node and Package Paths...*, and add a path to the package folder.

-For the mouse interaction to work, for now you will need to manually edit the AssemblyPath inside the DynaShape_ViewExtensionDefinition.xml (provided with the Visual Studio  solution) so that it points correctly to the DynaShape.dll within the package folder, and then place this xml into [DynamoCoreMainFolder]\viewExtensions, and restart Dynamo Studio and/or Revit
+For the mouse interaction to work, for now you will need to manually edit the *AssemblyPath* inside the *DynaShape_ViewExtensionDefinition.xml* file (provided with the Visual Studio solution) so that it points correctly to the *DynaShape.dll* file inside the package folder, and then place this xml into *[DynamoCoreMainFolder]\viewExtensions*, and restart Dynamo Studio and/or Revit

 Once the package has been installed.
 You can start checking out these [Dynamo sample scripts](https://drive.google.com/drive/folders/0B8GXDbjowDN_ZHZ0ZWZaSWIwMzA?usp=sharing) to see how DynaShape works.